ebwolf/anmeldung_berlin/README.md

 # anmeldung_berlin
-This script will find and book an Anmeldung appointment automatically for you in Berlin
+This script will find and book an Anmeldung appointment automatically for you in Berlin.
+I have the appointment finder working but the autmatic booking will require work.
+The current method of requiring an emailed code to confirm the appointment might make this impossible.

 This kind of script suffers from two fundamental problems:
 1. The service (anmeldung termin via the Burgeramt site) has to be treated as a black box.